fourstix/Elfos-I2C-Libraries/README.md

 Nick's Libraries
 ----------------
 These I2C libraries were written by Milton 'Nick' DeNicholas who was kind enough to share his code.
-The assembled library files and source files for each library are available in the */nick/* directory.
+The assembled library files and source files for each library are available in subdirectories underneath the */nick/* directory.

 <table>
 <tr><td>